joegasewicz/pymail-io/README.md

     sender_email="your_email@gmail.com",
     email_host="smtp.gmail.com",
 )

+# if you are running PyMailIO within the life time of a long running process, such as
+# a web framework of rest API, then set `run_for_ever=True` as this will yield much
+# better performances.

 # Create your email subject & body as a coroutine & await
 email_meta = await p.send_email(
     subject="The subject...",